open-telemetry/community/projects/gen-ai.md

 instrumentation libraries that all vendors can depend upon.

 Long term:
-- Implement instrumentations for GenAI orchestrators and LLM frameworks for popular libraries in different languages
+- Implement instrumentations for GenAI orchestrators and GenAI frameworks for popular libraries in different languages
 - Evolve GenAI and other relevant conventions (DB) to cover complex multi-step scenarios such as RAG
 - Propose mature instrumentations to upstream libraries/frameworks